kircherlab/MPRAsnakeflow/docs/count_example2.rst

 .. note:: If you combine multiple sequence runs (e.g. you need more reads) you have to combine the reads before.
 Otherwise barcodes with the same UMI can be count twice.
 But it is important that all read lengths are the same.
 The easiest workaround is to cut them down to the minimum length.
 If you have a different library (but with the same barcodes) you should run the count utility with both runs separately using different conditions.
 Later you have to combine the final counts of both conditions.

-MPRAflow
+MPRAsnakeflow
 =================================

-Now we are close to start MPRAflow and count the number of barcodes.
-But before we need to generate an :code:`environment.csv` file to tell nextflow the conditions, replicates and the corresponding reads.
+Now we are close to start MPRAsnakeflow and count the number of barcodes.
+But before we need to generate an :code:`environment.csv` file to tell snakeflow the conditions, replicates and the corresponding reads.

 Create experiment.csv
 ---------------------------